 Photocopying & Printing

-In the Leazes Road Library there is one self-service photocopier in the service area and one located off the corridor leading to the entrance of the Library.
+In the Leazes Road Library there is one self-service printer/copier in the service area.

-In the Queen's Campus Library, Stockton there are self-service photocopiers in the Group Study area.
+In the Queen's Campus Library, Stockton there is a print zone in the main PC area.

 How much does it cost?

-How many pages of a book can I photocopy?
+How many pages of a book can I photocopy or scan?